 The BECCS chain must be assessed to certify and account for negative emissions.
-How this evaluation is carried out, and the results it produces, will influence how BECCS contributes to climate change mitigation.
-Assessing the process, however, is no easy task.
+How this evaluation is carried out, and the results it produces, will influence how BECCS contributes to climate change mitigation.50 Assessing the process, however, is no easy task.
 The complex nature of the BECCS chain means that we need to analyze the system from its inception, when biomass is created, through all the intermediate phases of the transformation and the transport, to the storage or use of carbon.
-In fact, carbon accounting can depend on factors such as land use, carbon capture efficiency, and the duration of carbon storage, which varies greatly depending on the purpose for which it is stored or used.
+In fact, carbon accounting can depend on factors such as land use, carbon capture efficiency, and the duration of carbon storage, which varies greatly depending on the purpose for which it is stored or used.17

 However, it is essential for this chain to be both sustainable and economically viable, which is another challenge for BECCS.
-Until a perfect balance can be found, the parties involved in the BECCS process must make choices.
-A recent example is that of Sweden's Växjö Energi, that can illustrate the challenges associated with the choices BECCS companies can make.
+Until a perfect balance can be found, the parties involved in the BECCS process must make choices.51 A recent example is that of Sweden's Växjö Energi, that can illustrate the challenges associated with the choices BECCS companies can make.
 Växjö Energi aims to integrate carbon capture and storage from its combined heat and power plant by 2027.
-As a result, transportation is already planned to be both cost-effective and climate friendly.
-The logical choice for them was rail transport, with a direct connection from Växjö to Goteborg.
+52 As a result, transportation is already planned to be both cost-effective and climate friendly.
+The logical choice for them was rail transport, with a direct connection from Växjö to Goteborg.52

 The origin of biomass can also be a decisive factor in carbon accounting and the quality of the BECCS chain.
 Consider, for example, the Danish company Ørsted, which estimates that by 2030, it will be able to feed its cogeneration plants with sustainable biomass sourced mainly from Denmark, and to a lesser extent from its Baltic neighbours to complete the supply chain.
-Speaking about the importance of reducing imports, Ole Thomsen, the Senior Vice President of Ørsted said "it makes a lot of sense to primarily use biomass from areas which are closer to home and thus get as close as possible to the supply chains to reduce the need for transport".

-The hubs model and concentration are useful for optimizing the BECCS chain.
-Indeed, CO2 storage sites can accommodate CO2 from different capture industries, whether of fossil or bioenergy origin.
-In this way, transport and storage infrastructures can also be shared to make them profitable, cut costs, and avoid unnecessary construction.
-The UK is planning to create several clusters, which aim to be the world's first net-zero industrial region.
+Speaking about the importance of reducing imports, Ole Thomsen, the Senior Vice President of Ørsted said "it makes a lot of sense to primarily use biomass from areas which are closer to home and thus get as close as possible to the supply chains to reduce the need for transport".53 and avoid unnecessary construction.
+17 The UK is planning to create several clusters, which aim to be the world's first net-zero industrial region.
 They include the East Coast Cluster, Zero Carbon Humber, and Net Zero Teesside projects.
 These are expected to capture 10 Mt of CO2 by 2030.
 Drax is expected to play a key role in The Zero Carbon Humber project.
 Infrastructure development is the key, so sharing carbon pipelines and storage sites, particularly under the North Sea enables companies to invest in them profitably.
 In this way, these projects are opportunities to create jobs and strengthen the UK's position as a world leader in green industries.
 54,55